 The JPedal PDF library allows you to solve these problems in Java

-Jacob Collins Jacob is the JPedal Product Lead and specialises in PDF creation and manipulation.
+Jacob Collins Jacob is the JPedal Product Manager and specialises in PDF creation and manipulation.
 He also develops Salesforce backend systems and contributes to marketing and support.
 Outside of work, he’s a 1900‑rated chess player, guitarist, and French learner.